ninijonsson/A2/README.md

 # DA218A_A2
-Bank simulation with race conditions, mutexes and multithreading in C++.
+Bank simulation with race conditions, deadlock, mutexes and multithreading in C++.